thomasfinstad/terraform-provider-vyos-rolling/docs/resources/protocols_bgp_neighbor.md

 Optional:

-- `unchanged` (String) Leave link-local nexthop unchanged for this peer
+- `unchanged` (Boolean) Leave link-local nexthop unchanged for this peer

 <a id="nestedatt--address_family--ipv6_labeled_unicast--nexthop_self"></a>